suryadipbera1256/Library-Management-System/README.md

 # Library Management System

-This is a simple Library Management System web application built with Flask and Flask-SQLAlchemy.
+This project is a Library Management System web application built using Flask and Flask-SQLAlchemy.
+It allows users to manage a collection of books by adding, updating, and deleting entries.
+The system supports searching for books by title or author and includes functionality to send automated email notifications to borrowers with overdue books.
+Users can view an inbox of overdue notifications within the app.
+The application features a responsive and styled user interface with navigation for easy access to different functionalities.
+It uses a SQLite database for data storage and integrates SMTP for email notifications.
+This project is suitable for educational purposes or small library management needs.y.

 ## Features